botpress/documentation-v12/docs/nlu/tutorials/nlu-3rd-party.md

 return sync(sdk, botId)
 ```

 `onFileChanged` is called with the file name containing changes when a file is either created, edited or deleted.
-What we want to do now is to check if the change is relevant (i.e change in intents/entities) and sync the data to your custom NLU.
+What we want to do now is to check if the change is relevant (e.g., change in intents/entities) and sync the data to your custom NLU.
 Our hook will now look like this:

 ```js
 const axios = require('axios')